 - 1. The Investigators Workshop Committee welcomes proposals across the full spectrum of epilepsy research, and any individual proposal may include basic, translational, and/or clinical components.
-Proposals are reviewed as either Basic Science or Clinical workshops depending on the primary focus of the proposal, and up to ten basic and four clinical workshops will be accepted.
+Proposals are reviewed as either Basic Science or Clinical workshops depending on the primary focus of the proposal, and approximately 20 workshops may be accepted.
 Because many workshops include a combination of basic, translational, and/or clinical research, workshops are not labeled as either basic or clinical in the AES Annual Meeting Program. - 2.
 Each workshop has a moderator who must be an AES member and is responsible for serving as the main point of contact for the IW with the AES staff liaison. - a.
 There may be a co-moderator, but one only one person will be the contact for the workshop. - b.
 The IW Committee will give preference to proposers who did not organize a session in the previous year. - c.
 A moderator may propose more than one workshop, but separate proposals must be submitted for each. - 3.
-Each workshop must have no more than five faculty members, one of whom is a young investigator (up to five years post-training). - 4.
-AES allows individuals to give only one major talk per meeting.
-An individual may be a moderator in an IW and speak in that IW or in another IW or symposium but may not speak in more than one IW or symposia.
+Each workshop must have no more than five faculty members(this includes moderator and/or co-moderator.
+One of the faculty must be a young investigator (up to five years post-training). - 4.
+AES allows individuals to give only one major talk per meeting. - a.
+Faculty may only present in either one symposia or Investigators Workshop (if invited, faculty may also present in one special interest group). - b.
+Faculty may only present in one special interest group. - c.
 If a speaker in your IW is also invited and chooses to talk at another IW or symposium, you will have to find a replacement speaker. - 5.
+Faculty Recruitment: Faculty should be chosen for their expertise, credentials, interest, and abilities as an educator.
+The AES ensures the principles of diversity, equity, and inclusion are

+- incorporated into all education planning processes and operations.
+Please review the AESFaculty Recruitment Policy prior to submitting your session proposal. - 6.
 The IW Committee encourages the inclusion of excellent scientists from outside the AES membership in addition to AES member speakers.
-Please see the AES Faculty Travel Policy for more information.
+Please see the AES Annual Meeting Faculty Travel and Honorarium Policy for more information.